jwscook/ElectrostaticPIC1D.jl/README.md

 # ElectrostaticPIC1D.jl

-*WIP: This is a nascent package and subject to large chages.
+*WIP: This is a nascent package and subject to large changes.
 See tests for current capabilities*

 ## Purpose